MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 ## Promotion Process

-The high-level flow and business rules for promoting a Dataflex environment follow.
+The high-level flow and business rules for promoting a Teams environment follow.

-A tenant admin will be allowed to promote a Dataflex environment to a Dataflex Pro environment.
+A tenant admin will be allowed to promote a Teams environment to a Dataflex Pro database environment.
 A typical flow is as follows:

 :::image type="content" source="media/teams-environment-promotion-process.png" alt-text="Teams environment promotion process":::

 1. Within a team, the Teams user chooses to create a Power Apps app using the new integrated Teams/Power Apps app creation experience, or install a pre-existing Teams environment-based app.
 At this point, a Teams environment is provisioned for that team.

 2. Over time, the data stored in the Teams environment will grow and will eventually reach the capacity limit that these environments have (2 GB).
 At this point, existing apps will continue to operate but new applications will not be allowed to be created or installed.
-Customers will be directed to contact a tenant admin to promote the Dataflex environments to Dataflex Pro and obtain more capacity.
+Customers will be directed to contact a tenant admin to promote the Teams environments to Dataflex Pro and obtain more capacity.
 Note that alternatively, a Teams user could request the admin to promote because of a feature they want to use in Dataflex Pro.

 3. Admins will review the request from the Teams user and will make the decision to promote the environment from Teams to Dataflex Pro.
 At this point, the admin will go to the Power Platform admin center environments view to execute the promotion.